Navigating the Complicated Path of Grief

 According to the DSM-5, symptoms that occur longer than 6 months is considered a disorder and may need outside help.
 If you are struggling through the grief process seaking counselling can help you learn how to cope with these feelings and how to work through them.

-Modalities for Healing from Loss
+Modalities for healing from loss

 ACT (Acceptance and Commitment Therapy)